 Why do I have anxiety?
 What makes people anxious?

 Do you feel constantly anxious?
 Worried about being worried?
 Have crippling panic attacks or feel terrified by everyday situations?
-Wonder why some people experience only occasional anxiety while others seem immobilized by fear?
+If you find yourself wondering why some people experience only occasional anxiety while others seem immobilized by fear, you’re not alone.

-Everyone experiences anxiety at some point in their lives; maybe it’s nervousness before speaking to a group or having to navigate heavy traffic.
+The truth is, everyone experiences anxiety at some point in their lives; maybe it’s nervousness before speaking to a group or having to navigate heavy traffic.
+Feeling anxious sometimes is normal.
 But when anxiety becomes constant and excessive, it causes people to feel out of control and frequently makes the activities of daily life difficult.

 Here you’ll learn about what causes anxiety and get an overview of anxiety symptoms.
-We’ll also cover some ways to start treating anxiety.
+We’ll also cover some ways to start treating anxiety so you can start living a more joyful, productive life today.

 What is anxiety?

-The causes of anxiety disorders aren’t fully understood.
+Why do people get anxiety?
+The causes of anxiety disorders aren’t fully understood, and there can actually be many things that ignite anxiety in people.
 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor.
-Anxiety also manifests in a variety of ways and can have different triggers.
+Anxiety also manifests in a variety of ways and can have different triggers for different people.

 All told, the National Institute of Mental Health estimates that 40 million adults in the United States have some kind of anxiety disorder.
 That’s roughly 18% of the adult population.
-Women are twice as likely to be affected as men.
+Women are twice as likely to be affected as men when it comes to feeling anxious.

 Instead of breaking down the range of specific anxiety disorders, here we will stick to general symptoms of anxiety.
 One thing all kinds of anxiety have in common, though, is the person’s excessive, persistent fear or worry in nonthreatening situations.